-We ask all parents/carers to do their best to test children aged 5 years and above twice weekly - on a Sunday evening and Wednesday evening and share the results with us, just like our staff do.
+From the 9 January 2022 we are asking all parents/carers to do their best to test children aged 5 years and above twice weekly - on a Sunday evening and Wednesday evening and share the results with us, just like our staff do.
 This will be a lateral flow test, which we can send home or you can get free in your local pharmacy.
-Once again, we have produced resources to support and explain this to your child/young person, you can find on our website.
+Once again, we have produced resources to support and explain this to your child/young person, you can find them here.